 Extensive paediatric research has gone into the needs of children during their sleep.
 The two main issues relating to children using sleep systems, beyond health and safety, are posture and tolerance.

 A child’s sleep patterns need to be studied in the backdrop of the needs of the family and the carers.
 So companies design sleeping systems and contraptions which were comfortable, supportive, flexible, easy to use and could be easily transported.
 Many companies specializing in child sleep products also offer postural care programs to parents and caretakers are equipped to provide children with the best chance to a sound sleep every day.

 One of the key factors affecting a child’s sleep is asymmetry due to abnormal tone and gravity.
 In fact, you can leverage the gravity factor to the child’s advantage to create a symmetric posture when their tone reduces during sleep.

 It is estimated that children spend 42 percent of their time in a sleeping or lying position (Goldsmith, 2000).
 Babies sleep a lot – about 14 to 15 hours a day!
 Most kids between the ages of 5 and 12 years old need 10 to 11 hours of undisturbed sleep each night.
 Hence, it is of paramount importance to avoid inhibiting abnormal postural reflexes and prevent heat and pressure build-ups during sleep.
 Baby sleeping products are now recognised as a vital component in any 24 hr postural care program for children with special needs.

-Many paediatric sleep product companies use a child-centred approach and design cots and beds specifically of various age groups. for children within three different age groups.
+Many paediatric sleep product companies use a child-centred approach and design cots and beds specifically for various age groups. for children within three different age groups.

-Here’s a table to give you a thumb rule on cot or bed for your child.
+Here’s a table to give you a thumb rule on a cot or bed for your child.

 - 0-1 years – cot